enicasoldo/allthesmalltrips.life/_posts/2017-10-28-brussels-one-day-trip.md

 layout: post
 title: "Why Brussels should be in your European travel list"
 categories: trips
-tags: [trips, Ireland, Dublin, food, hotels, architecture, river, Guinness, travels, daytrip]
+tags: [trips, belgium, brussels, food, fries, architecture, capital, city, travels, daytrip]
-image: /assets/images/finale.jpg
+image: /assets/images/brussels-copertina.jpg
 ---

 I have been in Belgium several times in the last two years but I haven’t visit its capital until last August.
 So I set to explore this city in a one day trip before leaving Flanders: I could never move away without see **Brussels, heart of Europe and multicultural community example**.